 We are using it with Quantum and Dell Data Domain.

-Dell EMC NetWorker is also known as NetWorker.
+Dell EMC NetWorker was previously known as NetWorker.

 The primary use cases are file system backup, endpoint backup, and virtualization backups.